joelparkerhenderson/ways-of-working/README.md

 * <b>Aspirations</b> are statements intended to guide interactions and decision making within the group, and also across other groups within the organization.
-  Example: Every challenge is an opportunity to learn.
+  Example: "Every challenge is an opportunity to learn".

 * <b>Norms</b> are informal implicit standards of behavior that emerge over time from the interactions of the group.
-Example: By observing the team, we see that teammates are punctual.
+Example: "By observing the team, we see that teammates are punctual".

 * <b>Working agreements</b> are protocols that the group develops together, commits to follow together, and agreed to uphold together.
-Example: Code is complete when all tests pass.
+Example: "Code is complete when all tests pass".

 * <b>Culture</b> is the customs, arts, groups, and achievements of a particular nation, people, or other social group.
 We advise phasing out the word "culture"